Is It Safe- Creating A Safe Environment For Your Clients

 Safety can come in many forms and serve multiple purposes in the selling process.
 Safety in the context I’m talking about is knowing how create a safe environment to put your clients at ease so they’re more open to hearing your message and doing business with you.
 One of the biggest mistakes sales people make is they’re unclear in their communication, therefore the client feels unsure of what to do next.
 This can lead to a break down in rapport and may cost you the sale.

 Here’s an example from my own experience in building a safe environment:

 Awhile back I sat down with a woman to find out more about her product.
 She talked for 15 minutes about the product and then said, “So do you want to sign up to be a customer?”

-You’ve probably heard in a presentation training course of how you should “Tell your client what you’re going to tell them, tell them, then tell them what you told them,” right?
-This is an excellent way to create safety with a client.
+You've probably heard in a presentation training course of how you should “Tell your client what you’re going to tell them, tell them, then tell them what you told them,” right?
+This is an excellent way to create a safe environment with a client.
 Let clients know what to expect.

 In my NLP studies, we had a presupposition known as: Preframing Is Worth A Ton of Reframing.
 It’s better to spend a few minutes at the start to let people know when to expect (preframing).
 You don’t want to leave people feeling blindsided and then have to back peddle to try to build back the rapport (reframing).